 How can we get computers to solve problems?
 How do computers run and store the programs we write?
 This component is focused on the core theory of computer science and the application of computer science principles.

-Component 02 – Programming Project (non-exam assessment) (20% of total GCSE)
+Component 02 – Programming Project (non-exam assessment) (Formal Requirement - 20 hours)

 Programming in action!
 This component is the non-exam assessment where you will be challenged by a range of exciting and engaging tasks to apply the knowledge and skills you have learned.